verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 - Object store bucket name.
 - Object store region name.
 - MySQL Operator uses OCI credentials to back up and restore MySQL data.
-Hence, OCI credentials will also be needed before configuring MySQL backup or restore.

-Prior to starting a MySQL backup or restore, the MySQL Operator requires that the following secret exists.
+Prior to starting a MySQL backup or restore, the MySQL Operator requires that a Kubernetes secret exists, consisting of the OCI credentials.

 The following example creates a secret `mysql-backup-secret` in the namespace `keycloak`.

 **NOTE:**  This secret must exist in the namespace `keycloak`.